BCTNick/atlante-capitalismo-italiano/README.md

 ## Accuracy and AI assistance

-The initial research was produced with the assistance of OpenAI Codex and checked on a best-effort basis against the public sources attached to the records.
+The initial research was produced with the assistance of OpenAI Codex (GPT 5.6 Sol) and checked on a best-effort basis against the public sources attached to the records.
 The project may contain errors, omissions or inaccurate interpretations.
 Read the [full disclaimer](DISCLAIMER.md).

 ## Licences